 A survey of current issues in the anthropological study of culture, politics, and change across contemporary Latin American and the Caribbean.
 Topics include machismo and feminismo, the drug war, race and mestizaje, yuppies and revolutionaries, ethnic movements, pop culture, violence, multinational business, and the cultural politics of U.S.-Latin American relations.
 Attention will be given to the ways that anthropology is used to understand complex cultural and social processes in a region thoroughly shaped by globalization.
+Same as L48 Anthro 3093

 Credit 3 units.
-A&S IQ: LCD, SSC Arch: SSC Art: SSC BU: IS
+A&S IQ: LCD, SSC Arch: SSC Art: SSC BU: IS EN: S

-EN: S